Michael-Sebero/Ephemeral-Overlay/README.md

 * **Periodic cleanup:** Removes stale files older than 5 minutes, checked every 30 seconds
 * **Periodic sync:** Syncs RAM changes back to disk every 5 minutes while a session is active (`SYNC_INTERVAL`, set to `0` to disable), plus a final sync at logout.
 This bounds how much a crash or power loss mid-session can cost you. `/etc` gets tighter coverage on top of that: a dedicated watcher (`EAGER_SYNC_DIRS`) checks every `CLEAN_INTERVAL` (30 seconds by default) and syncs pending `/etc` changes right away.
 The 5-minute interval is just the fallback cadence for `/var/log` and anything else added to the overlay
 * **File protection:** Skips files currently in use, checked via `lsof`, `fuser`, or `/proc`
-* **Graceful shutdown:** Catches SIGTERM, SIGINT, and SIGHUP, plus unexpected exits, and syncs before exiting
+* **Graceful shutdown:** Catches SIGTERM, SIGINT and SIGHUP, plus unexpected exits and syncs before exiting
 * **Logging:** All operations are tracked in `/var/log/ramoverlay.log` for the current session.
-The previous session's log gets archived to `/var/log/ramoverlay.last.log`, and the main log is truncated at the end of each session, so only the current and immediately prior session stick around
+The previous session's log gets archived to `/var/log/ramoverlay.last.log` and the main log is truncated at the end of each session, so only the current and immediately prior session stick around
 * **Memory-pressure warning:** Logs a warning if available RAM drops below 10% (`MEM_WARN_PERCENT`).
 Sustained pressure risks the OOM killer targeting Xorg or the compositor

 ### Optional Performance Boost

-Preloads [mimalloc](https://github.com/microsoft/mimalloc) for `rsync`, `find`, and `inotifywait` when available, cutting down on memory fragmentation during sync operations and long-lived event watching.
+Preloads [mimalloc](https://github.com/microsoft/mimalloc) for `rsync`, `find` and `inotifywait` when available, cutting down on memory fragmentation during sync operations and long-lived event watching.

 ## Requirements